How to Identify a CGC 9.8 Candidate When Grading Comic Books

 We're going to provide some examples to help understand the difference between a CGC graded 9.6 and a 9.8.
 These will show some of the most common defects that can prevent a comic from getting a 9.8.

-Note that any advice we offer here is just our opinion, and should not be used as your sole means of research.
+Note that any opinions we offer here are for entertainment purposes only, and should not be used as your sole means of research.
 You should always consult multiple sources when grading your comics.
-Also, note that we offer any personalized opinions you might need, however, WE WILL NOT GRADE YOUR COMICS FOR YOU.
-We've mentioned before that there are no guarantees when grading comics and grading a comic book from a picture is probably the most unreliable way to access the condition.
+DO NOT USE OUR WEBSITE WHEN MAKING ANY FINANCIAL DECISIONS OR GRADING YOUR COMICS.
+WE ALSO WILL NOT GRADE YOUR COMICS FOR YOU.
+We've mentioned before that there are no guarantees when grading comics and grading a comic book from a picture is probably the most unreliable way to ascertain the condition.

 That being said, let's get on to our list of how to identify a potential CGC 9.8 candidate.